jboss-fuse/quickstarts/fabric/sap-trfc-server-fabric/README.md

 **NOTE:** If the endpoints of this component receive a request from SAP using the sRFC protocol, the request will be processed as in the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component however a response will not be sent back to the calling SAP system.

-**NOTE:** This component does not guarantee in and of itself the order of a series of requests through its endpoints in a transaction.
-It is incumbent upon the sending SAP system to serialize the requests it sends to this component; the component simply delivers the requests in the order it receives them.
-To achieve **Queued RFC** (qRFC) delivery guarantees, the sending SAP system should use an output queue when sending its requests.
+**NOTE:** This component does not guarantee that a series of requests sent through its endpoints are handled and processed in the receiving Camel route in the same order that they were sent.
+The delivery and processing order of these requests may differ on the receiving Camel route due to communication errors and resends of a document list.
+This component only guarantees that each request is processed **AT-MOST-ONCE**.
+To guarantee the delivery **and** processing order of a series of requests from SAP it is incumbent upon the sending SAP system to serialize its requests to an **outbound queue** when sending them to this component to achieve **IN-ORDER** delivery and processing guarantees.

 In studying this quick start you will learn: